PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Will 1.6 module still work with PrestaShop 1.7?

-Modules built for PrestaShop 1.6 will still work with 1.7.
+Modules built for PrestaShop 1.6 will mostly still work with 1.7 (apart from payment modules, which have seen an small API change -- see two sections below).
 Their presentation code will probably have to be reworked (to different extents depending on the module) in order to look good.

 You can think of this side effect in the same way as if we only refactored the Product page to a new design/CSS in a regular major version: the modules’ JavaScript and CSS code would have to be adapted in the same way.

 ### Is PrestaShop 1.7 switching from Smarty to Twig?

-There used to be one default templating engine in PrestaShop 1.5-1.6: Smarty.<br/>
+There used to be one default templating engine in PrestaShop 1.5-1.6: Smarty.

-There are two templating engines in 1.7: Smarty and Symfony's Twig.<br/>
+There are now two templating engines available in 1.7: Smarty and Symfony's Twig.

 This is how they are used:

 * Front office themes are written in Smarty,
 * New back office pages are written in Twig.
-Legacy ones are still written in Smarty.
+* Legacy ones are still written in Smarty.

-* Modules (both FO and BO) can use whatever template engine they want (pure PHP, Smarty, Twig, [Jade](http://jade-lang.com/), etc.), as was already possible in 1.6 -- even though the default template engine is Smarty and using another one will require a bit of work from the developer (like, 5 lines of code).
+Modules (both front office and back office) can use whatever template engine they want (pure PHP, Smarty, Twig, [Jade](http://jade-lang.com/), etc.), as was already possible in 1.6 -- even though the default template engine is Smarty and using another one will require a bit of work from the developer (like, 5 lines of code).

 So, module developers can use any of the two that are provided by default by PrestaShop 1.7 (Smarty and Twig), on any page (whether a Symfony-based one or a legacy one), through the power of our Adapters.

 Therefore, modules targeting the Product page can still use Smarty.
 They WILL have to update their CSS and JavaScript code, though, because the back office design has changed.
 That's why we created the [PrestaShop UI Kit](http://build.prestashop.com/prestashop-ui-kit/) -- which is based on Bootstrap 4.
 Use it, and you’re safe!